Widow asks $55M from NCAA for ex-USC football player’s death

 The monthlong trial is one of hundreds of wrongful death and personal injury lawsuits brought by college football players against the NCAA in the past decade.

 But Gee’s is only the second case to go to trial with allegations that hits to the head led to chronic traumatic encephalopathy, a degenerative brain disease.
-A 2018 case in Texas settled a few days into the trial.
+A 2018 case in Texas settled a few days into the trial and long before it might have gone to the jury.

 Gee was one of five linebackers on the 1989 Trojans squad who died before turning 50.
 As with teammate and NFL star Junior Seau, who killed himself in 2012, Gee’s brain was examined posthumously at Boston University’s Chronic Traumatic Encephalopathy Center and found to have CTE.